-African Peacebuilding Network Research Grants
+African Peacebuilding Network Individual Research Grants

 Not currently accepting applications.

-About the APN Research Grants Program
+About the Individual Research Grants Program

-- Post-conflict democratization, governance, and reconstruction
+- Post-conflict elections, democratization, and governance

-- The relationship between peacebuilding and statebuilding, including state-society relations and state reconstruction
+- The relationship between peacebuilding and state building, including state-society relations and state reconstruction

-- Transitional justice, reconciliation, social and economic justice
+- Transitional justice, reconciliation and peace

-- Peacekeeping and peace support operations
+- Economic and financial dimensions of conflict, peacekeeping and peace support operations

-- International actors and peace interventions
+- Digital media, technology and peace

 Research Grant Proposals